awsdocs/amazon-sqs-developer-guide/doc_source/sqs-add-permissions.md

 # Tutorial: Adding Permissions to an Amazon SQS Queue<a name="sqs-add-permissions"></a>

 You can specify to whom you allow \(or explicitly deny\) the ability to interact with your queue in specific ways by adding permissions to a queue\.
-The following example demonstrates adding the permission for anyone to get a queue's URL\.
+The following example shows how to add the permission for anyone to get a queue's URL\.

 **Note**
 An Amazon SQS policy can have a maximum of 7 actions\.